-Development that ensures the long-term operational, safety, commercial and military aviation requirements of airfields (airports, airstrips and helicopter landing sites) continue to be met.
+1 Development that ensures the long-term operational, safety, commercial and military aviation requirements of airfields (airports, airstrips and helicopter landing sites) continue to be met.

-- 1 The height and location of buildings and structures should not adversely affect the long-term operational, safety, commercial and military aviation requirements of airfields. - 2 Development in the vicinity of airfields should not create a risk to public safety, in particular through any of the following: - (a) lighting glare - (b) smoke, dust and exhaust emissions - (c) air turbulence - (d) storage of flammable liquids - (e) attraction of birds - (f) reflective surfaces (eg roofs of buildings, large windows) - (g) materials that affect aircraft navigational aids. - 3 Outdoor lighting within 6 kilometres of an airport should be designed so that it does not pose a hazard to aircraft operations. - 4 Development that is likely to increase the attraction of birds should not be located within 3 kilometres of an airport used by commercial aircraft.
-If located closer than 3 kilometres the facility should incorporate bird control measures to minimise the risk of bird strikes to aircraft. - 5 Dwellings should not be located within areas affected by airport noise. - Development within areas affected by aircraft noise should be consistent with Australian Standard AS 2021: Acoustics Aircraft Noise Intrusion Building Siting and Construction. - 7 Development should be in accordance with Concept Plan Ell/1 Airport Building Heights.
+- 1 The height and location of buildings and structures should not adversely affect the long-term operational, safety, commercial and military aviation requirements of airfields. - 2 Buildings and structures that exceed the airport building heights as shown on the Concept Plan Map LEP/3 - Airport Building Heights should not be developed unless a safety analysis determines that the building/structure does not pose a hazard to aircraft operations. - 3 Development within airport building height areas 'A' and 'B' shown on Concept Plan Map LEP/3 Airport Building Heights should be designed and sited to incorporate adjustments for sea level rise. - 4 Development in the vicinity of airfields should not create a risk to public safety, in particular through any of the following: - (a) lighting glare - (b) smoke, dust and exhaust emissions - (c) air turbulence - (d) storage of flammable liquids - (e) attraction and keeping of birds - (f) reflective surfaces (eg roofs of buildings, large windows) - (g) materials that affect aircraft navigational aids. - 5 Outdoor lighting within 6 kilometres of an airport should be designed so that it does not pose a hazard to aircraft operations. - 6 Development that is likely to increase the attraction of birds should not be located within 3 kilometres of an airport used by commercial aircraft.
+If located closer than 3 kilometres the facility should incorporate bird control measures to minimise the risk of bird strikes to aircraft. - 7 Dwellings should not be located within the core airport noise sensitive locations as shown on Concept Plan Map Lep/2 - Airport Noise Sensitive Locations.
+Residential development should not be located in the secondary noise affected area shown on the map unless the building incorporates appropriate noise attenuation measures. - 8 Development within areas affected by aircraft noise should be consistent with Australian Standard AS 2021: Acoustics Aircraft Noise Intrusion Building Siting and Construction.